-Lady Gaga to appear on 'RuPaul's Drag Race'
+Lady Gaga to appear on 'RuPaul's Drag Race' premiere - amNewYork

 Well, Gaga, wishes do come true.

-The singer also teamed up with RuPaul in 2013 for a duet of her song “Fashion!” off of her album “Artpop.”
+The singer also teamed up with RuPaul in 2013 for a duet of her song “Fashion!” from her album “Artpop.”
 The performance was part of an ABC special, “Lady Gaga & the Muppets’ Holiday Spectacular.”

 “RuPaul’s Drag Race” will feature four New York contestants looking to win the title of America’s Next Drag Superstar.